12 Powerful Black History Month Activities to Engage Students

 The Tuskegee Airmen were the first Black American military pilots.
 In this lesson, students will learn about the Tuskegee Airmen’s contributions during World War II and how their valiant efforts paved the way for desegregating the military and American society.

 Turn on Discuss Mode in the video lesson to have meaningful classroom discussions.
-Prompts will appear at specific points during the video and pause to facilitate further discussion and exploration of the Tuskegee Airmen.
+Prompts will appear at specific points during these Black History Month videos and pause to facilitate further discussion.

 10. Have students teach the Civil Rights Movement